sunfounder/robot-hat/docs/source/pythonApi/Modules/Joystick.rst

 **Constructors**

-``class robot_hat.Joystick(pin)`` Create a Joystick object associated with the given pin.
+``class robot_hat.Joystick(pin)``: Create a Joystick object associated with the given pin.
 This allows you to read values from Joystick.

 **Methods**